michaelfromorg/jensen/README.md

 Run the server with `npm run dev`.

 To use the client code, set up a Google Apps Script project via Google Drive.
+Then, follow the steps [here](https://github.com/google/clasp/blob/master/docs/run.md#setup-instructions).